JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-first-class-concurrency.md

 Concurrency, in some form, is one of the most important building blocks of performant software.
 For developers, depending on the programming language they choose, this can become either a point of pain or joy.
 Go, in my estimation, provides one of the most delightful ways to achieve concurrency.

-This post, _First Class Concurrency_, will demonstrate a few of the neat concurrency patterns in Go.
+This post, _Channels and Goroutines_, will demonstrate a few of the neat concurrency patterns in Go.

 <!--more-->